 - Days 3-7: Home recovery with a walker, pain management, ice therapy, and gentle exercises

-- Key goal: Walk short distances safely with a walker
+- Goal for the week: Walk short distances safely with a walker

 - Transition from walker to cane (as directed by your surgeon or physical therapist)